Entanglion/entanglion-spoe/README.md

 | Alchemist | Convert up to two of your resources of one type to another resource type.
 The resources must be of the same type. |
 | Tractor Beam | Gain two extra cargo slots.
 Play next to your spaceship card. |

+Quantum events in the base Entanglion game are not used in the Space Pirate expansion unless they are listed in the table above.

 > 🏠 House rule: for a more lively game, quantum event cards may also be drawn when exiting Entanglion, as in the base rule set.

 ### First player token (1)